 Educational Technology Innovations: The Hurdles, Accelerators, and Tech Enablers

-Through the Driving K-12 Innovation series, CoSN continues to share high-quality trend reports supporting emerging technology in K-12 education to transform learning.
+Through the Driving K-12 Innovation series, CoSN, in partnership with AASA, continues to share high-quality trend reports supporting emerging technology in K-12 education to transform learning.
 In this initiative, a global advisory board of K-12 leaders, practitioners, and changemakers discusses the central themes driving, hindering, and enabling school teaching and learning innovation.